mmistakes/minimal-mistakes/_pages/project.md

 ---

-To move over any existing content you'll want to copy the contents of your `_posts` folder to the new site.
-Along with any pages, collections, data files, images, or other assets you may have.

-Next you'll need to convert posts and pages to use the proper layouts and settings.
-In most cases you simply need to update `_config.yml` to your liking and set the correct `layout` in their YAML Front Matter.

 [**Front Matter defaults**](https://jekyllrb.com/docs/configuration/#front-matter-defaults) are your friend and I encourage you to leverage them instead of setting a layout and other global options in each post/page's YAML Front Matter.